Stepping Stone to Independence

 What attracted you to the not-for-profit sector?

-Primarily, it was to help young people, ultimately homeless kids or kids who are at risk of homelessness, just to give them a better future.
-And also hopefully, help some of them have a few moments where they have wonderful childhood memories.
+Primarily, it was to help young people, ultimately homeless kids or kids who are at risk of homelessness, to be the best they can be.
+And also hopefully, help them have a few moments where they have wonderful childhood memories.
 That’s it in a nutshell really.

 What does a typical day for you look like as CEO of Stepping Stone House?

 It’s a mixed bunch.
-So a lot of my time is spent fundraising, we’ve got 50 kids that we provide care for, of which 13 live in our homes and then we’ve got a further 37 in our aftercare.
+So a lot of my time is spent fundraising, we’ve got 50 children and young people that we provide care for, of which 13 live in our homes and then we’ve got a further 37 in our aftercare program.
 Of the 50 kids, four are funded by the government, so we have to get out there and fundraise for the other 46.

 So I’ll be approaching corporates asking them for financial donations or support in one way or another or for asset-based donations.

 I also will be involved with the kids themselves, so I might take them out and run a workshop for them in believing in themselves, or developing life skills, or driving lessons, or the like.
 Adventure education is a fundamental method of development for our young people so I also attend and run many activities too.